 In a few decades, consumer motor vehicle operations will be a thing of the past.
-Planes will be self-directed, trains, and even farm equipment will be automated, and we’ll all enjoy the peace of a self-driving car.
+Planes will be self-directed, trains and even farm equipment will be automated, and we’ll all enjoy the peace of a self-driving car.
 It’s a pretty appealing concept.
-Long road trip on the horizon?
+Is a long road trip on the horizon?
 Just jump in the back seat and let your Tesla’s A.I. take the wheel.

-Nissan’s CEO recently stated that he expects the first self-driving vehicles to be on traditional roads by 2020, but you can already enjoy the convenience if you work at Google - which loads a ton of automated cars on their campus.
+Nissan’s CEO recently stated that he expects the first self-driving vehicles to be on traditional roads by 2020.
+You can still enjoy the convenience of working at Google, which loads many automated cars on its campus.

 The goal is to create a safer, saner experience on America’s roadways.
 The human race is distracted and angry; it’s about time we pass over the reigns to a neutral, respectful autopilot program.